amgraham/dlist/README.md

 dlist - simple directory listing
 ====

-An empty folder presented by Apache (or others) is very ugly.
-Not anymore.
+An empty folder presented by Apache (and others) is very ugly.
+Now it can be less-ugly.

-Live Demo
+Demo
 ----

 http://smarterfish.com/assets/